SidharthArya/SidharthArya/AWESOME-STARS.md

 - [ByteByteGoHq/system-design-101](https://github.com/ByteByteGoHq/system-design-101) - Explain complex systems using visuals and simple terms.
 Help you prepare for system design interviews.
 - [ashishps1/awesome-behavioral-interviews](https://github.com/ashishps1/awesome-behavioral-interviews) - Tips and resources to prepare for Behavioral interviews.
 - [zhanymkanov/fastapi-best-practices](https://github.com/zhanymkanov/fastapi-best-practices) - FastAPI Best Practices and Conventions we used at our startup
-- [byoungd/up](https://github.com/byoungd/up) - An advanced guide which might benefit you a lot 🎉 . 人生进阶指南 离谱的人生 离谱的英语学习指南/英语学习教程/英语学习/学英语
 - [Az0x7/vulnerability-Checklist](https://github.com/Az0x7/vulnerability-Checklist) - This repository contain a lot of web and api vulnerability checklist , a lot of vulnerability ideas and tips from twitter
 - [dair-ai/AI-Papers-of-the-Week](https://github.com/dair-ai/AI-Papers-of-the-Week) - 🔥Highlighting the top ML papers every week.
 - [minar09/awesome-virtual-try-on](https://github.com/minar09/awesome-virtual-try-on) - A curated list of awesome research papers, projects, code, dataset, workshops etc. related to virtual try-on.